junhoyeo/vercel-submodules/README.md

 npx vercel-submodules --all
 ```

-This command clones all submodules inside the repository.
+This clones all submodules inside the repository.

-## Clone selected Submodules
+## Clone only specific Submodules

 ```
 npx vercel-submodules --paths packages/module-a ./packages/module-b docs
 ```

 This command above will clone submodules with the following `path`:

 - `./packages/module-a`
 - `./packages/module-b`
 - `./docs`